Getting Started

 github.com/DataTalksClub/llm-zoomcamp

-Star it so you can find it later.
-All course materials are here, with each module having its own folder.
-Cohort-specific homework, deadlines, and the launch-stream link are under cohorts/2026/.
+Star the repo so you can find it later.
+All course materials are there, and each module has its own folder.
+The course team adds cohort-specific homework, deadlines, and launch-stream links under cohorts/ when published.

-If a lot of new participants star the repo around launch time, the repo can surface on GitHub Trending and pull more people into the cohort.
-It is the easiest way to support the course.
+When many new participants star the repo around launch time, GitHub may surface it on Trending.
+That pulls more people into the cohort.

 Join the LLM Zoomcamp Slack channel